 The Flywheel Damper

-A flywheel is spinning inside the housing.
-The damper has a setting of 1–10 indicating how much air is let into the housing by each rowing stroke.
-The high setting 10 slows down the spinning flywheel faster – deceleration.
-The low setting 1 makes it easier to spin up the flywheel.
-Think of damper setting is similar to a bicycles gearing.
+A flywheel is spinning inside the housing, and the damper has a setting of 1–10, indicating how much air is let into the housing with each rowing stroke.
+The high setting 10 slows down the spinning flywheel faster – deceleration, while the low setting 1 makes it easier to spin up the flywheel.
+Think of the damper setting as similar to a bicycle’s gearing.

-Remember that damper settings is NOT a resistance level.
-A low setting feels like rowing a fast sliding racing boat.
-A high damper setting feels like rowing a big and slow tour boat.
+Remember that damper settings is not a resistance level.
+A low setting feels like rowing a fast-sliding racing boat, while a high damper setting feels like rowing a big and slow tour boat.

-The actual resistance in a rowing stroke depends on how hard you pull the handle when using your legs, back and arms.
-The faster you spin the flywheel by pulling hard the more air resistance the flywheel will generate.
+The actual resistance in a rowing stroke depends on how hard you pull the handle, using your legs, back, and arms.
+The faster you spin the flywheel by pulling hard, the more air resistance the flywheel will generate.
 It is recommended to start with a damper setting of 3-5.

-The flywheel noise level is relatively low depending on exercising intensity.
-Normally is has a quiet operation that allows music or TV.
+The flywheel noise level is relatively low, depending on the intensity of your exercise.
+Normally, it has a quiet operation that allows you to listen to music or watch TV.

 Performance Monitor PM5

-The monitor turns on and off automatically and stores all your performance data in an internal memory.
-A brief rowing technique lesson with animation is built in.
-It has a list of 5 preset workouts and 5 custom workouts.
-It also has 5 training games.
+The monitor turns on and off automatically, storing all your performance data in its internal memory.
+It also provides a built-in rowing technique lesson with animation.
+Furthermore, it has a list of five preset workouts and five custom workouts, as well as five training games.

-The PM5 performance monitor provides you with lots of accurate data and graphics from your rowing workouts.
-Your performance is displayed as distance, speed, pace, calories burned and watts.
-You can adjust monitor height and angle.
+The PM5 Performance Monitor provides you with lots of accurate data and graphics from your rowing workouts.
+Your performance is displayed in terms of distance, speed, pace, calories burned, and watts.
+You can also adjust the monitor’s height and angle.